mkeneqa/vagrant-lamp/README.md

-# Vagrant Laravel
+# Vagrant Lamp Stack

-Quick and easy development environment for developing Laravel applications using Vagrant.
+Quick and easy development environment for developing LAMP apps - eg. Laravel applications - using Vagrant.

-This setup uses Vagrant to provision an ubuntu server on virtual box.
+This setup uses Vagrant to provision an ubuntu LAMP server on virtual box.

 ## Requirements